rnwonder/solid-date-picker/README.md

 - Check out the [documentation](https://soliddatepicker.live/docs/formatting/) for more details

 ### Utility Functions
 - We have some utility functions that can be useful when working with the datepicker.
-Please check them out [here](https://soliddatepicker.live/docs/utilities/)
+Please check them out [here](https://soliddatepicker.live/docs/helpers-utilities/)

 ### Other Components
-- We have some other components that can be useful when working with the datepicker.
-Please check them out [here](https://soliddatepicker.live/docs/other-components/)
+- We have some other components that you may find useful.
+Please check them out [here](https://soliddatepicker.live/docs/popover/)

 ### Time Picker
 - This is in beta and can be used like this